wcushingcandelario/ansible_aws/README.md

 *Run from: Demo account*

    ansible-playbook  build_env.yml -e @vars/demo.yml -e @vars/demo/sit99.yml -e pe_version=1.8.0 -e promo_update=true --tags promo_engine

-### Deploying Inventory Manager

-Ensure the ansible beanstalk modules have been copied into the library directory for the play is run.
--   Modules: elasticbeanstalk_app.py, elasticbeanstalk_env.py, elasticbeanstalk_version.py
--   Can be downloaded or cloned from git: https://github.com/hsingh/ansible-elastic-beanstalk

-The play can be run for both initial deployment or updating an already built beanstalk environment.
-The promotion engine's version variable (im_version) will need to be defined as an extra variable ( -e ) in the playbook command.

 ## AMI flow - Customer non-production to Production